sierraobryan/sierraobryan.github.io/README.md

 # canibeadeveloper.com
-by a NOT web developer
+No, I am not a web developer and Yes, I copied and pasted most of this